Fun fact: today is National Whiskey Sour Day.

 A “sour” is a family of drinks that includes the Daquiri, Margarita, and Sidecar.
-The formula to make a sour cocktail is simple: spirit + lemon or lime juice + (the “sour” part) + simple syrup (the “sweet” part).
-Tequila + lemon and lime juice (equal parts) + simple syrup = margarita.
-Whiskey + lemon juice + simple syrup = whiskey sour.
-Easy as that… in theory.
+The formula to make a sour cocktail is simple: spirit + the “sour part” (like lemon or lime juice) + the “sweet” part (like simple syrup).

-I say “in theory” because one would think a simple, three part recipe should be hard to screw up.
-And yet I hate ordering whiskey sours at restaurants.
-Actually, I hate ordering most mixed drinks at most restaurants, with chain restaurants and sports bars being the biggest offenders.
-The sour and sweet parts of mixed drinks are usually co-mingled in the form of more-sickeningly-sweet-than-sour and nuclear yellow-colored bottled sour mix.
+I say “in theory” because a simple, three-part recipe should be hard to screw up but yet I hate ordering whiskey sours at restaurants.
+Actually, I hate ordering most mixed drinks at most restaurants, with chain restaurants and sports bars being the biggest offenders: The sour and sweet parts of mixed drinks are usually co-mingled here in the form of sickeningly-sweet, nuclear yellow-colored bottled sour mix.
 Yuck.

 Fortunately, changing preferences are helping to shift this tide.
-People are demanding better quality and better tasting drinks to go with their experiences, whether in-home or at bars and restaurants.
-Craft cocktails are popping up in unlikely places, like baseball stadiums, and beveragemakers have created mixers that ditch artificial colors and include less-processed cane sugar and agave nectar.
+People are demanding better quality, better-tasting drinks to go with their experiences, whether in-home or at bars and restaurants.
+Craft cocktails are popping up in unlikely places, like baseball stadiums.
+Beverage makers have created mixers that ditch artificial colors and include less-processed white sugar, like honey or agave nectar.

-While I don’t hate on all bar mixers—some are perfectly fine and have a time and place to use them—I doubt I would ever use one for a recipe as simple as the Whiskey Sour.
+Now.
+I don’t hate all bar mixers—some are perfectly fine and very enjoyable!—but I doubt I would ever use one for a recipe as simple as the Whiskey Sour.
 In honor of Whiskey Sour day, you may just want to skip a bottle, too, and mix one up from scratch.